concourse/concourse/CONTRIBUTING.md

 You should now be all set to bosh deploy Concourse.
 A bosh-lite manifest has been provided for you in the manifests directory.

+### Making Changes

+Any changes you would like to make should be done at the submodule level.
+This will allow you to run a local testflight easily.

 ### Your First Testflight

+This is where your bosh-lite finally comes in handy.

+You're going to deploy your changes to the various submodules directly to your bosh-lite, this requires a couple of things:

+- Commit all of the changes directly to the submodules (just don't push them)
+- Upload a garden-linux-release to your bosh-lite, you can grab it [here](https://github.com/concourse/concourse/releases)
+- cd to the top-level of tesflight (it's a submodule) and run ```./scripts/local-test```
+- Sit back and wait for the test-flight to pass

 ### Running ATC Suite